 - Stand Still, Stay Silent: After the crew manages to crash the tank into something before it has even left its departure military base, a member of Mission Control jokingly advises them to avoid damaging an ancient piece of construction that is on the way between the base and their destination.
 Yes, said piece of construction does get damaged before the end of the chapter.

 - El Goonish Shive: In this comic, Mr. Alephnull notes that the arrival of two new students with the same schedule, who both have vague pasts and apparently know each other, is highly suspicious.
 He then produces some vaguely mathematical-sounding gibberish and declares the result "a duplicate squirrel of some sort".
 Grace (who is part squirrel) and Ellen (who is Elliot's Opposite-Sex Clone) are briefly shocked before Mr. Alephnull cheerfully admits he was just messing with them.

 - Not Always Right:

-- Whateley Universe: A joke was made about Mars Wants Chocolate, but aliens really were stealing chocolate from Earth.
+- Whateley Universe: A joke is made about Mars Wants Chocolate, but unbeknownst to them, aliens really are stealing chocolate from Earth.

 - Game Grumps: